 Having embraced global competency as a theme for the culture and curriculum of our school and having two Teachers for Global Classrooms alumni on staff, the next natural step was to get involved myself.
-Learning about Finland while considering and applying for the Fulbright Leaders for Global Schools Program made me even more intrigued due to their success in education.
+Learning about Finland while considering and applying for the Fulbright Seminars for School Administrators made me even more intrigued due to their success in education.
 It became an opportunity too significant not to apply for!

 We have done a lot of things to help put student culture on a pedestal: forming clubs around those cultures, hosting student forums with local activists, holding cultural fairs, labeling materials in different languages, and organizing a “school swap” with a nearby rural school to integrate the two schools’ cultures.